Skip to content

 Future Leaders Programme

-In London, young black students are more likely to be excluded from school than white British students and young black men experience high unemployment rates.
+In London, young black students are more likely to be excluded from school than white British students and young black men and women experience high unemployment rates.

-To tackle these issues, Future Leaders will support young black men in alternative provisions to make a successful transition into a post-16 destination, overcome the barriers they may face such as a lack of networks, social capital and soft skills, and prepare them to be ready to find a fulfilling career.
+To tackle these issues, the first phase of Future Leaders supported young black men who had been excluded or were at risk of exclusion from mainstream school to make a successful transition into a post-16 destination, overcome the barriers they may face such as a lack of networks, social capital and soft skills, and prepare them to be ready to find a fulfilling career.
+In May 2024, delivery of the second phase of Future Leaders will begin, which will work with young black men and women who have been excluded or are at risk of exclusion from mainstream education.

 ThinkForward has used its expertise in coaching and employability to bring together a range of activities designed to harness the potential of our Future Leaders and inspire them to develop career aspirations based on their skills, abilities and interests.
-An experienced programme manager and programme coordinator will build trusted relationships and provide consistent support for 60 young black men in Year 11, for up to two and a half years.
-Future Leaders will reach across several London boroughs and include in-school alternative provisions and external alternative provisions.
+An experienced programme manager and coaches build trusted relationships and provide consistent support for 250 young black men and women in Year 10, for up to two years.
+Phase 2 of Future Leaders will run in Brent, Ealing and Hammersmith and Fulham and include in-school alternative provisions and external alternative provisions.

 One-to-one coaching